KevinVerre/kevins-guide-to-git/README.txt

 git branch -vv
   Shows EVEN MORE verbose info about the branches, including the upstream branch for each branch that has one

+git checkout HEAD~2
+  Checkout the commit that is two commits prior to the commit that you are currently on.
+You will see a warning that you are in a "detached HEAD state" and that you may want to create a new branch.
+In other words, you have a commit checked out.
+But your state isn't set to be on any branch.
+Typically your state would be set to a branch that is pointing to a commit as its HEAD.

+git checkout -b <new_branch_name>
+  Creates a new branch with name <new_branch_name>.
+The new branch will be pointing to whatever commit is currently HEAD.
+If you're on a branch, this means you are creating a second branch that points to the same HEAD commit.
+But you can also call this from a "detached Head state".

+git checkout HEAD~2 -b <new_branch_name>
+  Checks out the commit that is two commits prior to your current HEAD commit.
+Then create a new branch that points to that commit as its HEAD and set your state to be that branch.

 git show “commit-hash"
   Given the hash (or even the first half of a hash), this shows the contents of a particular commit.